Aj45c/Aj45c/README.md

 ### Hey there ✌

 Hey there!
 My name is Anthony and I go by He/Him pronouns.
-I'm currently developing my skills as a Software Engineer though when aren't we all.
-At the moment I am working on enhancing my my Investigator Rick website.
+I'm currently developing my skills as a Software Engineer, though when aren't we all.
+At the moment I am working on enhancing my Secret Fighters application

-### Languages Learned
+### Skills Learned

   * JavaScipt
   * HTML
   * CSS
   * Python
   * Nodejs
-  * React
+  * Reactjs
   * Django
   * Express
   * Postgresql
+  * Mongodb

 ### Languages I want to learn